-The Valvoline logo is colorful and bright, demonstrating the brand’s development in various directions.
+The Valvoline logo is colorful and bright, reflecting the brand’s growth across various directions.
 The emblem encodes the chemical processes that lead to the birth of the company’s new products.

 Meaning and History

 The oil-producing company was founded in 1866; the name Valvoline was born in 1868 and registered in 1873.
 Therefore, it is likely that the first brand logo was created by the time of registration.
 Since then, the visual symbol has been updated many times.
-However, the main idea of the composite letter V, invented in 1965 by the new brand owners, has been preserved throughout the ownership history until 2016 and beyond.
+However, the main idea of the composite letter V, invented in 1965 by the brand’s new owners, has been preserved throughout the brand’s ownership history, through 2016 and beyond.
 In recent years, Valvoline has gone “freelance” and then found a new owner, so updates to its identity can be expected.

 What is Valvoline?